-In 2014 Helping Hands gave away 25,500 bags of food.
+In 2018 Helping Hands gave away 190,100 lbs of food.
 Helping Hands realizes that hunger is a real problem within our community, and the agency works to share this chronic need with Rockwall County.

 Occasionally Helping Hands has to purchase staples and meats for the pantry, but the vast majority of food is supplied through food drives by schools, churches, U.S. Postal employees and youth groups such as the Boy and Girl Scouts.
 Many individuals and families make donations of food to the pantry as well.

-Pizza Hut supplies pizza every week and local stores, such as Kroger, Tom Thumb, and Costco provide bakery goods for the food pantry.
-Both are treats to an otherwise predictable pantry fare.
+We are grateful to local stores, such as Kroger, Tom Thumb, and Costco that provide bakery goods and other items for the food pantry.
+They are treats to an otherwise predictable pantry fare.